Ohio State University: Alumni

-Ohio State has 580,000 living alumni around the world.
-Past and present students and faculty include 5 Nobel Prize laureates, nine Rhodes Scholars, seven Churchill Scholars, 64 Goldwater scholars, one Fields Medalist and seven Pulitzer Prize winners, as well as current Vice President of the United States JD Vance, seven U.S. Senators, 15 U.S. Representatives and 104 Olympic medalists.
-Also included are UFC champions, Medal of Honor recipients, ambassadors, Fortune 500 CEOs and members of the Forbes 400 list of the world's wealthiest individuals.
+As of 2014, Ohio State has approximately 580,000 living alumni around the world.
+Past and present students and faculty include six Nobel Prize laureates, nine Rhodes Scholars, seven Churchill Scholars, 77 Goldwater scholars, one Fields Medalist and eight Pulitzer Prize winners.
+It also includes the current vice president of the United States, JD Vance, seven U.S. senators, and 15 U.S. representatives.
+118 Olympic medals have been awarded to those who attended Ohio State.
+Also included are Medal of Honor recipients, ambassadors, Fortune 500 CEOs, UFC champions, and members of the Fortune 400 list of the world's wealthiest individuals.
+Its alumni have been inducted into the Baseball Hall of Fame in Cooperstown, New York, the NFL Hall of Fame and the Basketball Hall of Fame.
+Three of its athletes have received the Sullivan Award as the nation's top amateur athlete.

-Ohio State alumni have appeared on the cover of Time magazine 12 times, with the artwork of alumnus Roy Lichtenstein featured on an additional two Time covers.
-George Steinbrenner, former owner of the New York Yankees who won seven World Series with the team, earned his master's degree from Ohio State.
-Larry Sanger, one of the founders of Wikipedia, and Steve May, chief technology officer at Pixar, both graduated from Ohio State.
 Roboticist James S. Albus was named a "Hero of US Manufacturing" by Fortune magazine in 1997.
 Howard Tucker, who as of April 2023 was the world's oldest living practicing doctor at 100, attended for both his undergraduate work and medical school.

-Ohio State alumni have been inducted into the Baseball Hall of Fame in Cooperstown, New York, the NFL Hall of Fame and the Basketball Hall of Fame.
-Its athletes have won a combined 83 Olympic medals and three times have received the Sullivan Award as the nation's top amateur athlete.

-Ohio State Alumna include Gertrude Moskowitz, foreign language teacher educator credited with influencing generations of students with her humanistic approach.